GabrielAugusto1996/kafka-streams-api-for-developers/README.md

 Reduce: This operator is used to reduce multiple values to a single value that shares the same key.
   You need to concatenate each event using a hyphen(-).

+Aggregate: This operator is similar to **reducer** operator.
+ The aggregate type can be different by Kafka Records.